freeCodeCamp/freeCodeCamp/docs/codebase-best-practices.md

 In most cases, our [linter](how-to-setup-freecodecamp-locally?id=follow-these-steps-to-get-your-development-environment-ready) will warn of any formatting which goes against this codebase's preferred practice.

+It is encouraged to use functional components over class-based components.

 ## Specific TypeScript

 ### Migrating a JavaScript File to TypeScript